 Long climbs are suddenly much easier.
 Loose terrain is more approachable.
 Riding your bike to the park rather than throwing it on a rack is actually feasible.
 And importantly, downhill riding feels surprisingly similar to your old mountain bike.
 With that in mind, here are seven of our favorite eMTBs today.

-Weighing in at 37 pounds (8 less than the second lightest) and offering a 40-mile range, the Levo SL is a true unicorn.
+Weighing in under 42 pounds (the lightest on this list) and offering a 40-mile range, the Levo SL is a true unicorn.
 It looks and feels like a pedal bike and almost creates a new category as the first eMTB with a custom-engineered motor and battery.
 Specialized realized many riders don’t need massive batteries and would rather save the weight.
 If there is one bike that will convert diehard enduro riders into e-bike junkies, the Levo SL is it.

 The stats of the updated Shuttle are eye-popping: 726 watt-hour battery, 160mm front fork, 29-inch wheels and the newest Shimano motor all, in a 45-pound package.
 Made for aggressive, all-day riders, the newly-launched Shuttle is turning heads.
 Best for steep and technical terrain, the Shuttle survives on the uphill and thrives on the down.
 And no matter where you take it, it’s an incredibly fun ride.